JvanKatwijk/qt-dab/README.md

 libraries, download the sources and build an executable on an Ubuntu (Debian) based system.

-Since Buster, the current system on the RPI's, has the same roots as Ubuntu, the script for Ubuntu can be used to install Qt-DAB on an RPI.
+Since the main OS on the RPI's, has the same roots as Ubuntu, the script for Ubuntu can be used to install Qt-DAB on an RPI.